balena-io/docs/pages/faq/troubleshooting/troubleshooting.md

 When you push updates, the terminal session is automatically closed.
 To restart the terminal session, simply close the terminal session and restart it once the update is complete.

-### Can't Login to dashboard.resin.io
+### Can't Login to the Dashboard

 In some cases social logins can be disrupted or completely borked by Adblocker or browser extensions such as [BrowserShark](https://chrome.google.com/webstore/detail/browsershark/jhbjnipjccjloncefdoknhicbnbjaefh?hl=en).
-Make sure to disable these extensions or whitelist the `*.resin.io` domains.
+Make sure to disable these extensions or whitelist the `*.{{ $names.domain }}` domains.

 ### I get `$'\r': command not found` when my device tries to run scripts
 Line endings differ between windows and the unix-y world (they used to be different again for mac but not for many years), which can result in issues.
 E.g. a user seeing something like: